vikingdata/articles/vm/Linux_db_vm_part1.md

 ### Install Terraform <a name=ti></a>

 * Install terraform in Cywin.
-We are dwonloading windows binaries, but are putting them in the cygwin path.
+We are downloading windows binaries, but are putting them in the cygwin path.
+We download the windows binaries.
 ```
 wget https://releases.hashicorp.com/terraform/1.12.0/terraform_1.12.0_windows_amd64.zip
 unzip terraform_1.12.0_windows_amd64.zip